-- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.
+- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme. - Inform candidates that online searchers may be done as part pre-recruitment checks

 We hold a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
-CELT complies with the requirements of KCSIE, (September 2022) - Part 3.
+CELT complies with the requirements of KCSIE, (September 2023) - Part 3.